Nifrec/eser/TODISCUSS.md

 * *Unguarded* sets of terms can be smaller than guarded ones?
     But how can make adding more terms something 'safer'?
     Or is 'guarded' just a misleading name?

+# Already answered

+## Are all enumerable types of level 0?
+Do there exist enumerable types of higher level than 0?
+If not, all the implicit level arguments can be removed, which simplifies my code and maybe makes Agda less confused about types (and maybe faster to compile all this).
+**Answered by Philipp on 26 Nov 2025: any type can be lifted to a higher level, including finite types, including the natural numbers.**